fourhundredtwenty/advent/notes/uh_oh_graph_theory.md

 or you can see a more graphical representation [here on github](https://github.com/Trainpants/Advent2020/network).
 Your repo is a graph of 4 commits in a line.

-History tangent: Git isn't the first thing like git.
+> History tangent: Git isn't the first thing like git.
 This type of tool for managing code is called a "version control system".
 Many pre-git version control tools didn't offer the ability to do branching, so this linear model that we've looked at so far for got was basically all you got in the 80s, 90s and early 2000s.
 So the ability to do fast, nearly unlimited branching in git was a complete game changer.

-Summary so far:
+## Summary so far

 Git is a graph
 Commits are nodes
 Create commits to store code

+## Branches at last

 I think we can talk about branches now.
 While it may feel like branches are independent working copies of your code, that's not really the case.
 In fact branches are just pointers to commits.
 They are a little more than *just* a pointer.
 Theyr'e an auto-advancing pointer.
 This is an annoying definition alone.
 It's almost a trick.
 So I want to make a practical example of a normal use of a branch and examine what a branch is there.